Audi e-tron Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for an Audi e-tron are $1,832 a year with full coverage.
-Comprehensive insurance costs approximately $464 a year, collision insurance costs $900, and liability is $332.
-Liability-only coverage costs around $388 a year, and high-risk coverage costs $3,976 or more.
-Teens pay the highest rates at up to $6,418 a year.
+The average insurance rates for an Audi e-tron are $1,812 a year with full coverage.
+Comprehensive costs approximately $444, collision costs $894, and liability coverage costs around $338.
+Liability-only insurance costs as low as $394 a year, with high-risk driver insurance costing around $3,944.
+Teens cost the most to insure at $6,398 a year or more.

-Includes $500 deductible amounts, minimum liability limits, and includes both medical and uninsured motorist insurance.
-Estimates are averaged for all U.S. states and e-tron trim levels.
+Rate estimates include $500 policy deductibles, 30/60 liability limits, and includes UM/UIM and medical coverage.
+Prices are averaged for all U.S. states and for all e-tron models.

-Choosing to live in a large city can have significant affects on the price of insurance.
-Rural locations have a lower frequency of collision claims than cities with more traffic congestion.
-The diagram below illustrates the difference location can make on auto insurance prices.
+Where you live has a large influence on the price of insurance.
+Rural locations are shown to have a lower frequency of collision claims than cities with more traffic congestion.

-The ranges above demonstrate why it is important to compare rates quotes using their specific location and risk profile, instead of using averaged prices.
+The examples above demonstrate why everyone should compare prices using their specific location and risk profile, rather than using averaged prices.

 Use the form below to get customized rates for your location.